Tour de France 2024: Stage-by-Stage Guide

 Stage 9 of the Tour de France 2024 is a 199km hilly stage starting and finishing in Troyes.

 It features the 'white roads' of Champagne - gravel and dust roads like those of Strade Bianche and Paris-Tours.
-There are 14 sectors of gravel roads, totalling 32km.
+There are 14 sectors of these gravel roads through Champagne vineyards, totalling 32km.

 Read about Stage 9 Tour de France 2024.

-Stage 10 of the Tour de France 2024 is a 187km flat stage from Orléans to Saint-Amand-Montrond.
+Stage 10 of the Tour de France 2024 is a 187.3km flat stage from Orléans to Saint-Amand-Montrond.

 Read about Stage 10 Tour de France 2024.

-Stage 11 of the Tour de France 2024 is a 211km mountain stage in the Massif Central, from Evaux-les-Bains.
+Stage 11 of the Tour de France 2024 is a 211km mountain stage in the Massif Central, from Evaux-les-Bains to Le Lioran.

-There's 4,350m of climbing, with ascents of the Col de Néronne, Puy Mary Pas de Peyrol, Col de Pertus and Col de Font de Cère, before the final climb to Le Lioran.
+That's where most of the 4,350m of climbing is, with ascents of the Col de Néronne, Puy Mary Pas de Peyrol, Col de Pertus and Col de Font de Cère, before the final climb to Le Lioran.

 Read about Stage 11 Tour de France 2024.

-Stage 12 of the Tour de France 2024 is a 204km flat stage from Aurillac to Villeneuve-sur-Lot.
+Stage 12 of the Tour de France 2024 is a 203.6km flat stage from Aurillac to Villeneuve-sur-Lot.

 Although classified flat there are plenty of hills in the first half of the route, including one to Rocamadour, which should give a breakaway a chance.
 The sprinters' teams will be looking to catch the breakaway riders in the flatter second half of the parcours.